nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 - List all clients: `list`
 - Locating clients by name: `find`
 - Deleting a client : `delete`
+- Sorting the list of clients : `sort`
 - Exiting the program : `exit`
 - Saving the data